Here are four different ways to extract text from XML files in Python:

 The Great Gatsby F. Scott Fitzgerald 1925 10.99 A Brief History of Time Stephen Hawking 1988 14.99 Cien años de soledad Gabriel García Márquez 1967 12.99

-And as we expected, we got the exact output we wanted.
+As expected, we obtained the exact output we wanted.
 Just DATA!

 Method 2: Using “lxml”